TCLee/ReactiveWeather/README.md

 - Classes are organize according to the Model-View-ViewModel (MVVM) design pattern. (e.g. UI code will only be in the View layer, instead of being all over the place etc...)
 - ReactiveCocoa is used more extensively to demonstrate FRP style of programming.
 - Unit tests written using BDD (Behavior-Driven Development) style.
 Examples of how to test ReactiveCocoa code.
+- Documentation and pretty diagrams for the sample project.

+##Architecture

 ##Requirements